How to track business expenses: a complete guide for 2026

 Simplify expense tracking with Xero

-Tracking expenses doesn't have to be complicated.
+Expense tracking can be simple and efficient.
 With the right system, you can stay organized, claim every deduction, and make better decisions about where your money goes.

 Xero makes expense tracking simple with features that save you time:

-- Smart categorizing: Expenses are sorted automatically based on your rules
+- Smart categorization: Expenses are sorted automatically based on your rules.

 Ready to take control of your business expenses?
-Get one month free when you sign up for any Xero plan.
+Get one month of Xero free.

 FAQs on tracking business expenses

-Here are answers to common questions about tracking business expenses.
+Here are frequently asked questions about tracking business expenses.

 What's the best way to track business expenses?